saienduri/iree-template/README.md

 ```

 This template has no requirement for iree as a submodule.
 But, vcpkg is required to
 be added as a submodule.
-They suggest using vcpkg as a submodule so the consuming
+Microsoft suggests using vcpkg as a submodule so the consuming
 repo can stay self-contained.

 ### Building the Runtime